foxford/event/docs/src/api/errors.md

 # Errors

-In case of error the response payload is a RFC7807 Problem Details object:
+In case of an error, the response payload is an RFC7807 Problem Details object:

 Name   | Type   | Default    | Description
 ------ | ------ | ---------- | ---------------------------------